Virtual Japanese Green Tea Tour – What Is It?

-I was so excited to be one of the first people to join the Virtual Green Tea Tour, a new and magical tour offered by Arigato Japan that has been the pioneer for English-speaking Japanese tours for many years, featured by the New York Times Travel Shows, CNN Travel, and more.
+I was so excited to be one of the first people to join the Virtual Green Tea Tour, a new and magical tour offered by Arigato Japan.
+They have been the pioneer for English-speaking Japanese tours for many years, featured by the New York Times Travel Shows, CNN Travel, and more.

 With the rise of COVID-19, you can imagine the tough situation for the tourism industry; with this, a brand-new tour was born: A virtual green tea tour named “Tokyo Online: Green Teatime in Japan”.

-In this article (and a bit of video), I want to share with you a small segment of the virtual tour, and my first-person experience of this brand-new experience hosted by Lauren, a partner of Arigato Japan, who has been an extraordinary tour guide for close to a decade.
-Read on and watch the amazing experience for any tea lovers and “Japan lovers” in the world.
+In this article (and a bit of video), I want to share with you a small segment of the virtual tour, and my first-person experience of this brand-new experience.
+It was hosted by Lauren, a partner of Arigato Japan, who has been an extraordinary tour guide for close to a decade.
+Read on and watch the video to learn more about this amazing experience for any tea lovers and “Japan lovers” in the world.

 Short Preview of the Tour

-With permission from Arigato Japan, they allowed me to share a short clip of the actual tour.
-This is only a short, one-minute clip — a small part of the video — so that you can see what it is like on the virtual tour.
+With permission from Arigato Japan, I am sharing a short clip of the actual tour.
+This is only a brief, one-minute clip — a small part of the video — so that you can see what it is like on the virtual tour.

 What Did I Learn From the Tour?